AMERICAN RABBIT HOUND ASSOCIATION

 3.

-the cast shall be disqualified, regardless of how many plus points the hound
+points during the cast shall be disqualified, regardless of how many plus

-has.
-Example: Hound A has 200 plus points, but, accumulated 30 minus
+points the hound has.
+Example: Hound A has 200 plus points, but,

 4.

-distance.
-This backtracking does not have to be on different rabbits.
+backtracking this distance.
+This backtracking does not have to be on

-running and barking in the opposite direction on a line that has already
+is clearly running and barking in the opposite direction on a line that has

-been run by a hound or hounds.
-Barking while returning to the point of loss
+already been run by a hound or hounds.
+Barking while returning to the point

 5.